6 Questions with Softsource’s VCIO/Principal Consultant, Barry White, on The Changing IT Landscape

 Q. So its fundamentally about looking at the whole stack from the top and how to best facilitate that application for the benefit of the organisation?

-Barry: Absolutely, it’s arguably one of the most exciting times to be in the technology industry because of this transformation in approach.
+Barry: Absolutely, it’s arguably one of the most exciting times to be in the technology industry because of this transformation in approach combined with the ever-increasing importance of technology.

 Q. Touching on that, and we know it’s a hard question to narrow down to a particular focus, but where do you see the interplay of technology and business moving in the future?